rcouto-cit/todo-vue-js-api/readme.md

 4. When the WEB-APP requests the TODOs, even if some of the sources fail it would  be great if the user can see the data from the other source
 5. The WEB-APP doesn't take into account failures calling the REST API provided by the WEB-API
 6. It seems the project doesn't have any unit tests.
 What you think about that?
 7. From time to time the external APIs take more than the expected (more than 2 seconds).
-Maybe it would be great to bring some mechanism to give the user a better experience
+It would be great to bring some mechanism to give the user a better experience

 ## What you need to do